 Posted by on Jul 26, 2012 in Uncategorized | No Comments

-Every time I pull my glasses out of my purse, I am reminded of my encounter with this great store and just how much I like the design of this case.
-I decided to share it with you… So I called the owner and founder of Black Optical, Gary Black, to find out more about this case.
-I caught up with him in the original Tulsa store, right where he feels the most comfortable…on the selling floor.
-By the time I finished talking to Gary, I realized the case was truly only an accessory to the real story…
+Every time I pull my glasses out of my purse, I’m reminded of my encounter with this great store and just how much I appreciate the design of their eyeglass case.
+Wanting to learn more, I reached out to Gary Black, the owner and founder of Black Optical.
+We had a conversation while he was at the original Tulsa store, where he feels most at home—on the selling floor.
+As we spoke, I realized that the case was just an accessory to the real story.

-GB: I worked at Sunglass Hut for eleven years .. right after high school.
-I had no dreams of working in retail.
-But I moved up the ranks and spent the final five years there working in retail development …working on the shops within a shop like in Macys etc.
+GB: I worked at Sunglass Hut for eleven years, right after high school.
+I had no dreams of working in retail but moved up the ranks, spending the final five years working in retail development, focusing on shops within shops like in Macy’s, etc.

 KR: Wow!
 And you just went right from working at Sunglass Hut to owning two stunning retail operations of your own?
 How did you get the money together to fit out an optical store and stock it with eyeglass frames that average well over $300?

 GB: I did what everyone recommends you not do.
-I sold my 401K and cashed in all my vacation pay (six weeks) from Sunglass Hut.. and then got a small loan.
+I sold my 401K, cashed in all my vacation pay (six weeks) from Sunglass Hut, and then got a small loan.

 KR: And from there?